-Today, HKU has an established worldwide reputation for being a research-led comprehensive University with ten Faculties and a strong commitment to intellectual freedom, liberty and diversity.
+Today, HKU has an established international reputation for being a research-led comprehensive University with ten Faculties and a strong commitment to intellectual freedom, liberty and diversity.

 HKU strives to attract and nurture outstanding scholars through excellence and innovation in its teaching and learning, research and knowledge exchange activities.

 Regarded as Asia’s Global University, HKU is a diverse community with over 36,000 students, including over 16,000 non-local students from 95 countries and regions, and over 69% of its professoriate staff are non-local.
-The University has academic exchange partnerships with over 400 universities and institutions around the world.
+The University has exchange partnerships with over 400 universities and institutions around the world.